costa-al/hyper-sys/README.md

 # Hypersys C++ like script engine

-Simple to use script engine written from scratch.
+Free to use a simple script engine written in C++ from scratch.
 Easily expandable with keywords, operations, and data types.
 Ability to dynamically bind plugins with native classes for use in the script code.

 ## Hello World application